sfexova/expression-atlas-curation-guide/best_practice_rules.md

 # Curation Best Practice Guide

+This is a collection of rules for curating the biological or sample metadata of an Expression Atlas experiment, hence the rules apply to all types of experiments (microarray, sequencing, proteomics).
+The main purpose is to make sure curation is consistent between curators and terms can be mapped to ontologies, which helps to retrieve experiment by metadata searches and makes visualisations in Expression Atlas clean and consistent (e.g. a list of organism parts doesn't contain duplicates with slightly different terms).

 ## General rules

-These rules are basic curation style guidelines and apply to basically all experiments.
+These rules are basic curation style guidelines and apply to virtually all experiments.

 #### **Keep values simple.**
  For sample characteristics and factors, keep the values as concise as possible.